-If you have a concern about any aspect of this study, you should ask to speak to the researchers.
-If you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact the local OxPLoreD study team by telephoning 01865 235311 or email octo-OXPLORED@oncology.ox.ac.uk.
-Alternatively, you may contact the

-- University of Oxford Research Governance, Ethics & Assurance (RGEA) office on 01865 616480 or the head of RGEA, email ctrg@admin.ox.ac.uk. - The Patient Advisory Liaison Service (PALS) is a confidential NHS service.
+- If you have a concern about any aspect of this study, you should ask to speak to the researchers.
+If you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact the local OxPLoreD study team by telephoning 02082963499 or email octo-OXPLORED@oncology.ox.ac.uk.
+Alternatively, you may contact the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 616480 or the head of CTRG, email ctrg@admin.ox.ac.uk. - The Patient Advisory Liaison Service (PALS) is a confidential NHS service.
 PALS are unable to provide specific information about this research study but can provide support for any complaints or queries you may have about care you receive as an NHS patient.
-If you wish to contact the PALS team please contact: (PALS Churchill) on Tel: +44(0) 1865 235855 or Email: PALS@ouh.nhs.uk
+If you wish to contact the PALS team please contact: St Helier Hospital Tel No: 02082962508